What is it?

 Using DDA in SA360 therefore, is much more sophisticated, analysing interactions between our campaigns and distributing credit based on the incremental impact an interaction has on the user’s likelihood to convert.

-DDA in SA360 also allows us to factor in interactions between Paid Search, GDN, Programmatic Display, Google and Bing, meaning we can gain a much more holistic view on how people are interacting with our brands across the web.
+DDA in SA360 also allows us to factor in interactions between Paid Search, GDN, Programmatic Display, Google and Bing, when trafficked through SA360, meaning we can gain a much more holistic view on how people are interacting with our brands across the web.

 I'm in - how do I set it up?